Friday, March 6, 2026

 • Cotton-Polyester Blend – Reduces wrinkles while staying cool.

-• Machine wash using cold water to avoid shrinkage.
+• Wash using cold or lukewarm water to avoid shrinkage.

 • Delicate silk blends will require a gentle wash.